 We obtained an understanding of the Company's process to determine Accrued Clinical Investigative Sites Expenses.

-Our audit procedures included, among others, testing the accuracy and completeness of the inputs used in management's analysis to determine costs incurred.
-We verified that the accrued amounts were in accordance the terms and conditions of the underlying agreements and the information provided by third-party service providers.
-We also evaluated management's estimates of the progress of the clinical trials by making direct inquiries of the Company's personnel that oversee the clinical trials.
+Our audit procedures included testing the accuracy and completeness of the inputs used in management's analysis to determine expenses incurred but not invoiced and making direct inquiries of the Company's personnel that oversee the clinical trials.
+Further, we verified the accrued expenses incurred but not invoiced to the underlying agreements and the information provided by third-party service providers.